skycrown101/npc-sink/README.md

   - `Node` (string, optional) name of a RoadNode to connect to
     - If Node isn’t set, it uses the nearest road node.

----

 ## Bubble talk

 Meetup talk uses Roblox bubble chat (`TextChatService:DisplayBubble`).

 To see bubbles:
-- enable Bubble Chat in your game settings,
+- enable Bubble Chat in your game settings
 OR
 - set `AutoEnableBubbleChat = true` in `Config.lua`.

----

 ## Settings